ronaldvanmanen/FFmpegSharp/README.md

 ### License

 Copyright (c) Ronald van Manen.
 All rights reserved.
-Licensed under the GNU Lesser General Public License (LGPL) version 2.
+Licensed under the GNU LGPL version 3.
 See [LICENSE](LICENSE) in the project root for license information.

 ### Languages and Frameworks